zhehaowang/zhehao.me/book-notes/ecpp/it41-48-templates-and-generic-programming.md

 An error will be emitted.

 **Takeaways**
-* In derived class templates, refer to names in base class templates via a “this->” prefix, via using declarations, or via an explicit base class qualification
+* In derived class templates, refer to names in base class templates via a `this->` prefix, via using declarations, or via an explicit base class qualification

-### Factor parameter independent code out of templates
+### Item 44.
+Factor parameter independent code out of templates

 Templates let you save time and avoid code replication, but if you are not careful, using templates can lead to code bloat: the source may look trim and fit, but the binary is fat and flabby.